Sugarcane: Cultivation

 Although some sugarcanes produce seeds, modern stem cutting has become the most common reproduction method.
 Each cutting must contain at least one bud, and the cuttings are sometimes hand-planted.
 In more technologically advanced countries, such as the United States and Australia, billet planting is common.
 Billets (stalks or stalk sections) harvested by a mechanical harvester are planted by a machine that opens and recloses the ground.
 Once planted, a stand can be harvested several times; after each harvest, the cane sends up new stalks, called ratoons.
 Successive harvests give decreasing yields, eventually justifying replanting.
-Two to 10 harvests are usually made depending on the type of culture.
-In a country with a mechanical agriculture looking for a high production of large fields, as in North America, sugarcanes are replanted after two or three harvests to avoid a lowering yields.
+Two to 10 harvests are usually made, depending on the type of culture.
+In a country with mechanical agriculture looking for high production of large fields, as in North America, sugarcanes are replanted after two or three harvests to avoid lowering yields.
 In countries with a more traditional type of agriculture with smaller fields and hand harvesting, as in the French island of Réunion, sugarcane is often harvested up to 10 years before replanting.

 Sugarcane is harvested by hand and mechanically.
 Hand harvesting accounts for more than half of production, and is dominant in the developing world.
 In hand harvesting, the field is first set on fire.
 The fire burns up dry leaves, and chases away or kills venomous snakes, without harming the stalks and roots.
-Harvesters then cut the cane just above ground-level using cane knives or machetes.
+Harvesters then cut the cane just above ground level using cane knives or machetes.
 A skilled harvester can cut 500 kg of sugarcane per hour.

 Mechanical harvesting uses a combine, or sugarcane harvester.
 The Austoft 7000 series, the original modern harvester design, has now been copied by other companies, including Cameco / John Deere.
-The machine cuts the cane at the base of the stalk, strips the leaves, chops the cane into consistent lengths and deposits it into a transporter following alongside.
+The machine cuts the cane at the base of the stalk, strips the leaves, chops the cane into consistent lengths, and deposits it into a transporter following alongside.
 The harvester then blows the trash back onto the field.
 Such machines can harvest 100 LT each hour, but harvested cane must be rapidly processed.
 Once cut, sugarcane begins to lose its sugar content, and damage to the cane during mechanical harvesting accelerates this decline.
 This decline is offset because a modern chopper harvester can complete the harvest faster and more efficiently than hand cutting and loading.
 Austoft also developed a series of hydraulic high-lift infield transporters to work alongside its harvesters to allow even more rapid transfer of cane to, for example, the nearest railway siding.
 This mechanical harvesting does not require the field to be set on fire; the residue left in the field by the machine consists of cane tops and dead leaves, which serve as mulch for the next planting.